jlacasa/mixed-models-spring25/content/1-intro.md

 - $$\hat{\boldsymbol{beta}} \sim N(\boldsymbol{\beta}, \frac{\sigma^2}{(n-1)s^2_\mathbf{x}})$$
 - $$\u_j \sim N(0, \sigma^2_u)$$
+- What process is being studied?
 - How were the levels selected? (randomly, carefully selected)
-- How many levels are in this study, how many exist at all?
+- How many levels does the factor have, vs. how many did we observe?

 Some good references:
 - Page 20 in Gelman (2005).
 "Analysis of variance—why it is more important than ever". [[link](https://projecteuclid.org/journals/annals-of-statistics/volume-33/issue-1/Analysis-of-variancewhy-it-is-more-important-than-ever/10.1214/009053604000001048.full)]